 Figure out how close the student house is to bus stops, newsagents, supermarkets, doctors, and your university campus etc.

 You may also be drawn to a location because it’s the student place to be (‘the ghetto’).
-Most students want to be where all the house parties are.
-But remember that these party areas don’t always boast the nicest homes.
+Most students want to be where all the house parties are, but remember that these areas don’t always boast the nicest homes.
 Think carefully about whether you are willing to sacrifice a nicer house for a more lively location.

 Security and safety

 The police publish worrying student crime statistics every year.
-Apparently, in some cities like Manchester, 1-in-3 students will be a victim of crime.
+In some cities like Manchester, 1-in-3 students will be a victim of crime.
 So as irrelevant as it might seem when viewing houses, security and safety is an issue which needs to be taken seriously.

 Check that the property has a burglar alarm system, and check windows and doors for safety locks.

-If you are worried about security, mention it to your landlord.
-They will probably improve locks and access points to secure the contract.
+If you are worried about security, mention it to your landlord; they will probably improve locks and access points to secure the sale.

 House security ties in with location.
 Do some research on the area to find out how safe it is, especially at night.
 No doubt you will be walking back intoxicated in the dark hours – a time when your guard is down and you are at your most vulnerable.

 Houses on well-lit main roads are often the most secure.
-Quiet areas may appeal to some students, but they can have their downside too when it comes to crime.
+Quiet areas may appeal to some students, but they can have their downsides when it comes to crime.

 Also, remember to check that the property has working fire alarms, extinguishers and fire blankets.
 There must also be clearly marked emergency exits.

-Once again, don’t be afraid to check appliances cater sufficiently for your needs as a group and are in working order.
-Be clear on what is included in the tenancy (eg. microwave).
+Don’t be afraid to check if appliances cater sufficiently for your needs as a group and are in working order.
+Be clear on what’s included in the tenancy (eg. microwave).

 Point things of concern out and ensure the landlord addresses them before moving in.
 For example, bear in mind the size or number of appliances for the size of your group.
 One fridge or freezer between six students will be far too small.

-On a side note, be weary of dodgy looking plug sockets and loose cables and make sure that there are enough in each rom to run all of your appliances on.
+On a side note, be wary of dodgy looking plug sockets and loose cables and make sure that there are enough in each room to run all of your appliances.

 The water supply